P4nd4233/personal--blogg/tp_link-2.md

 <a href="pics/networking/tplink/tx-1.png" target="_blank"><img src="pics/networking/tplink/tx-1.png"></a> <br>

 So I have soldered 3 wires to these pins, 1 to TX, 1 to RX and 1 to a ground pad.
 Run the wires out of the case, by breaking the plastic on the bottom, and soldering header pins to the end of the wires, so we can connect them to <a href="https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20200831113029&SearchText=usb+uart+adapter" target="_blank">UART-to-USB interface</a>, and get a serial console. <br>
-> Tip 1: Use different-colored wires for the different pads, if you don't have like me, make sure to label them correctly <br>
+> Tip 1: Use different-colored wires for the different pads, if you don't have, like me, make sure to label them correctly <br>
 > Tip 2: because the connection between the header and the wire is not as structurally strong, i have used super glue and sprinkled some baking soda on top, to make the bonding harden more, and stick the 2 plastic pieces together.

 <a href="pics/networking/tplink/uart-2.jpg" target="_blank"><img src="pics/networking/tplink/uart-2.jpg"></a> <br>